Justin Quek: Career

 In 2023, Quek opened an eponymous eatery, JUSTIN, at Tangs at Tangs Plaza, Orchard on 8 August with the official opening on 16 August.
 The eatery was also the first Singapore flagship store for Australian coffee brand Vittoria Coffee.

 Quek had served Bill Gates, former Chinese president Jiang Zemin, and also Lee Kuan Yew whom Quek served 21 birthday dinners for him.

 Personal life

+In 2005, Quek was convicted of drink driving in 2005.

+On 6 August 2009, Quek was caught drunk driving.
 In June 2010, Quek was jailed for two weeks, fined S$6,300 for drink driving and banned from driving all vehicles for four years.
-Further investigation revealed that Quek was driving without a licence and proper insurance coverage.
-He was also convicted of drink driving in 2005.
+Quek was also driving without a licence and proper insurance coverage.